Speed Reading Tips: 5 Ways to Minimize Subvocalization

 Why do most people read between 150 and 250 wpm and not above 300 wpm?
 Because it’s hard to talk that fast.
 Unless you do disclaimers at the end of commercials, it’s difficult to talk over 300 words per minute.
 So subvocalization must be minimized because you don’t want to get stuck reading as fast as you talk.
 You’re capable of reading as fast as you can think.

 Changing the habit of subvocalization is easier said than done.
 You can’t just turn this voice in your head off.
 Instead of eliminating this habit, you want to minimize it.
 For example, let’s say you’re reading some text that said, “The boy jumped over the fence.”
 To minimize subvocalization, you might just say in your head, “Boy jumped fence,” three words rather than six words in that sentence.
-Some people think this means skipping words, but you are not actually skipping them.
-Your eyes still see all the other words.
+Some people think this means skipping words, but you aren’t actually skipping them.
+Your eyes still see all the words.
 You are simply just saying a few of the words.
 This is how you minimize subvocalization.

 Keep in mind that there are a lot of words in sentences and paragraphs that are not essential to the meaning of that paragraph.
 We are reading for ideas, not words.